 Mollidgewock State Park Campground

-Located on NH Route 16, approximately 28 miles north of Berlin and three miles south of Errol, the campground is open for reservable stays from Memorial Day weekend through Columbus Day weekend.
-Walk-in camping is available beginning May 9.
+Located on NH Route 16, approximately 28 miles north of Berlin and three miles south of Errol, the campground opening is to be determined.
 The primitive tenting campground offers 44 campsites, including remote and canoe-to sites along the Androscoggin and Magalloway Rivers.
 Water and pit toilets are located in the campground.
 Wood and ice are offered for sale, canoes and kayaks can be rented.
 Thirteen Mile Woods Scenic Area, in which the campground is located, is popular for watching moose and other wildlife.
 The nearby rivers are a favorite among picnickers, anglers, canoeists, and kayakers.
 Reserve a campsite

 Mollidgewock State Park Campground Map | Mollidgewock State Park Campground Information/Policies